eclipse/dirigible/README.md

 ### Contributors

-If you'd like to contribute to Dirigible, please file an [issue](https://github.com/eclipse/dirigible/issues) or send us a [pull request](https://github.com/eclipse/dirigible/pulls).
+If you like to contribute to Dirigible, please read the [Contributor's guide)(CONTRIBUTING.md).

 ### References